"What is the difference between Crosstrek and Impreza?"

 Customers tell us that the Crosstrek looks more like a small sport utility vehicle and the Impreza looks like a sporty station wagon.
 Similar to the difference between hiking boots and running shoes?
 You be the judge.

-Both have 2.0 liter four cylinder with 148 horsepower, both run regular unleaded.
+Both have 2.0 liter four cylinder engine but Impreza gets 4 extra horsepower to 152.
 Impreza enjoys superior fuel economy because of better aerodynamics (closer to the ground).
 Impreza is the most fuel efficent all wheel drive vehicle in America.
-Subaru also builds a hybrid Crosstrek with even better fuel economy.

 26 city, 34 highway